-• Only essential medicines will be administered during the school day.
+Only essential medicines will be administered during the school day.
 These will be only those prescribed by a doctor.
-Parents must complete the form Parental

-- agreement for school to administer medicine a written permission slip before any medicine is administered (APPENDIX B).
+Parents must complete the form Parental agreement for school to administer medicine a written permission slip before any medicine is administered (APPENDIX B).
 Medicines to be given during the school day must be in their original container.
-Controlled drugs can also be administered, subject to all other conditions as described in the Policy. - Essential medicines will be administered on Educational Visits, subject to the conditions above.
+Controlled drugs can also be administered, subject to all other conditions as described in the Policy.

+- Essential medicines will be administered on Educational Visits, subject to the conditions above.
 A risk assessment may be needed before the visit takes place.
 Staff supervising the visit will be responsible for safe storage and administration of the medicine during the visit. - Named staff members will give medicines (see end of Policy).
 Before administering any medicine, staff must check that the medicine belongs to the child, must check that the dosage they are giving is correct, and that written permission has been given.
 Any child refusing to take medicine in school will not be made to do so, and parents will be informed about the dose being missed.
-If necessary, the school will call the emergency services. - All doses administered will be recorded in the Administration of Medicines book (located in the school office) on the appropriate form (APPENDIX A). - All medicines will be stored safely.
+If necessary, the school will call the emergency services. - All doses administered will be recorded in the Administration of Medicines file (located in the school office) on the appropriate form (APPENDIX A). - Each child will have an individual record form (APPENDIX C). - All medicines will be stored safely.
 Medicines needing refrigeration will be stored in the staffroom fridge.
 Some medicines (inhalers, etc) will be kept in the child's classroom and carried with the children, for ease of access during outside activities.
 All medicines must be clearly labelled. - Controlled drugs or prescribed medicines will be kept in a cabinet in the school office.
 Access to these medicines is restricted to the named persons.
-Epi-pens are kept in a cabinet in the school office. - Staff will record any doses of medicines given in the Medicine book.
-The use of inhalers will be recorded in each classroom's red inhaler book. - Inhalers are kept in the child's classroom.
+Epi-pens are kept in a cabinet in the school office. - Staff will record any doses of medicines given in the Medicine file.
+The use of inhalers will be recorded in each classroom's red inhaler book and a note sent home to parents informing them of inhaler usage (APPENDIX F). - Inhalers are kept in the child's classroom.
 Children have access to these inhalers at all times, though must inform a member of staff that they are taking a dose.
 All inhalers are marked with the child's name.
 All children with an inhaler must take them on educational visits, however short in duration.